kvutien/Doc-Machu_Picchu_hacks/README.md

 Machu Picchu is an open-source project that leverages 21st century tools for humanitarian purposes: https://kvutien-yes.medium.com/project-machu-picchu-white-paper-2024-part-1-735b60c55a92.

-With the severe cuts that the new US Trump administration has imposed on humanitarian budgets, these organizations could take the opportunity to think outside their routine practices and consider the facilities brought by the Internet, low-cost low-power Raspberry-Pi's and similar, free Earth Observation resources and tools, blockchain technologies and Artiificial Intelligence.
+With the severe cuts that the new US Trump administration has imposed on humanitarian budgets, these organizations could take the opportunity **to think outside their routine practices** and consider the facilities brought by the Internet, low-cost low-power Raspberry-Pi's and similar, free Earth Observation resources and tools, blockchain technologies and Artiificial Intelligence.

 ## Executive Summary
-This document is a list of scenarios that can support hackathon projects in ETHGlobal 2025.
+This document is a list of scenarios that can support hackathon projects in **ETHGlobal 2025**.
 The scenarios belong to the context of Machu Picchu.

 The Machu Picchu stories can inspire several competing ETHGlobal projects, where each project will focus on a particular aspect of Machu Picchu as best suits the skills of the team.
 Machu Picchu is like the Inca citadel of same name, that is made of huge stone blocks tightly fit together.
 These blocks of stone can be done independently.
 In past prototypes, Machu Picchu applied tools in DeFi, IPFS, AI, Earth Observation, low-cost Raspberry Pi-style SBCs with AI HATs.